World 5 Most Sustainable Textile Fibers

 1. Jute:

-Jute is a versatile fiber.
+Jute fiber is a versatile fiber.
 It’s 100% bio-degradable, recyclable, and thus environmentally friendly.
 A hectare of jute plants consumes 15-20 tonnes of CO2 and releases 10-12 tonnes of O2.
 It has high tensile strength, and low extensibility, which ensures better breathability.
 Jute-made textile products are massively used in packaging material.

 Eco Friendly Jute Fabric